hercules-ci/blog.hercules-ci.com/_posts/2019-04-30-sprint-2-report.md

 ## Darwin / Features support

-Now that precise derivations are working, darwin support needs to be added to dispatching logic.
-Same goes for infamous Nix "features" that allow per-derivation granuality of dispatching derivations to specific group of agents.
+Now that precise derivations are working, they need to get aware of platforms for Darwin support.
+Same goes for infamous Nix "features" that allow per-derivation granuality of dispatching derivations to a specific group of agents.

 # Preview phase